Burningstone91/smart-home/README.md

 When motion is detected, the light turns on based on time of the day and turns off after a specified delay.

-**Hue Dimmer Switch next to light switch** [switches.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/switches.py)
+**Hue Dimmer Switch next to light switch :black_square_button: :bulb:** [switches.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/switches.py)

 The Hue Dimmer Switch executes the following actions depending on the button pressed:
 * Short press ON button: Turn light on 100% brightness